 If assigned in a state bordering Alabama and currently living in Alabama for at least 90 days, you may apply for resident privileges using the same evidence of residency as a resident nondriver.

-- Military personnel assigned to Fort Benning, living in Alabama, hunting off base may apply for resident privileges after 90 days using the same evidence of residency as a non-driver. (excludes spouse and dependents with out of state driver’s license)
+- Military personnel assigned to Fort Benning, living in Alabama, hunting off base may apply for resident privileges after 90 days using the same evidence of residency as a non-driver. (includes spouse and dependents with out of state driver’s license)

 - Military personnel assigned to Fort Benning, not living in Alabama, hunting off base must purchase a non-resident license if hunting in Alabama.